 The first and most important step you want to take to reduce the “light socket look” is to make sure you got your frizz under control.
 Baby hairs are the worst when they are dry, frizzy and sticking straight up from your head.

-So make sure your hair is well moisturized, has no head damage and you are actively decreasing frizz through your hair care.
+So make sure your hair is well moisturized, has no heat damage and you are actively decreasing frizz through your hair care.

 For all the details on which things to look out for, which products to use, and so on, make sure to check out my big guide on how to get rid of frizz!

 2. Use pretty headbands

 You know what I think?
-I think the huge 2018 headband trend was started by girls with stubborn, frizzy flyaway hair.
+I think the headband trend was started by girls with stubborn, frizzy flyaway hair.
 Someone wondered “What to use for flyaway hair”? and then decided to make this fashionable.
 Because headbands are the perfect way to tame those baby hairs!

 You don’t need to worry about any products, and you’ll definitely look cute with them.
 While I found these ones* perfect for spring and summer, you can also get warmer ones for fall and winter.
 For example, check out these crocheted headwraps*!